 The following are two sets of assumptions or conditions, marked A and B, that are sufficient for identifying both direct and indirect natural effects.
 Each condition is communicated by a verbal description followed by its formal expression.
-Each set of conditions is followed by its graphical version, marked $A_G$ and $B_G$ , with all graphs representing nonparametric SEMs,16 as in Figure 2.
-Assumption Set B is the stronger of the two and represents assumptions commonly invoked in the mediation literature (Coffman & Zhong, 2012; Imai, Jo, & Stuart, 2011; Imai, Keele, & Yamamoto, 2010; Shpitser & VanderWeele, 2011; VanderWeele & Vansteelandt, 2009; Vansteelandt et al., 2012; Vansteelandt & Lange, 2012).
-Assumption Set A is weaker and echoes more faithfully the derivation in Appendix B. For completeness, I also present a third assumption set, C, representing a compromise between A and B, which is based solely on the presence of deconfounding covariates, thus echoing more closely the way assumptions are articulated in the literature (e.g., Valeri & VanderWeele, 2013).
-Following a listing of the three assumption sets, Theorem 1 then presents the general formula for the natural direct effect (NDE) that results from Assumption Set A. The corresponding formula that results from Assumption Set B is given in Corollary 2.
-The corresponding formulas for the NIE follow from Equation 12 and are explicated in Equation 14b.
+Each set of conditions is followed by its graphical version, marked A_G and B_G , with all graphs representing non-parametric structural equation models,16 as in Fig. 2.
+Assumption set B is the stronger of the two, and represents assumptions commonly invoked in the mediation literature (Coffman and Zhong, 2012; Imai et al., 2010b, 2011a; Shpitser and VanderWeele, 2011; VanderWeele and Vansteelandt, 2009; Vansteelandt and Lange, 2012; Vansteelandt et al., 2012).
+Assumption set A is weaker, and echoes more faithfully the derivation in Appendix B. For completeness, we also present a third assumption set, C, representing a compromise between A and B, which and is based solely on the presence of deconfounding covariates, thus echoing more closely the way assumptions are articulated in the literature (e.g., Valeri and VanderWeele, 2013).
+Following a listing of the three assumption sets, Theorem 1 then presents the general formula for the natural direct effect (NDE) that results from assumption set A. The corresponding formula that results from assumption set B is given in Corollary 2.
+The corresponding formulas for the NIE follow from (Eq.
+(12)), and is explicated in Eq.
+(14b).